-The Balinese are Hindu yet their religion is very different from that of the Indian variety.
+The Balinese Religion is Hindu yet their religion is very different from that of the Indian variety.
 They do have the caste system, but there no untouchables and occupation is not governed by caste.
 In fact, the only thing that reflects the caste system is the language which has three tiers; 95% of all the Balinese are Hindu Dharma, and speak low or everyday Balinese with each other: Middle Balinese is used for talking to strangers, at a formal occasions or to people of the higher Ksatriya caste: High Balinese is used when talking to the highest class, the Brahmana, or to a Pedanda (priest).

 It may sound complicated, but most of the words at the low and medium levels are the same, where as high Balinese is a mixture of Middle Balinese and Kawi, the ancient Javanese language.
 The Balinese worship the Hindu trinity Brahma, Shiva and Visnu, who are seen as manifestation of the supreme God Sanghyang Widhi.
 Other Indian gods like Ganesha (the elephant-headed god) also often appear, but more commonly, one will see shrines to the many gods and spirits that are uniquely Balinese.